jpdarela/LuaEnv/README.md

 - **"Visual Studio Developer Shell not found"**: Install Visual Studio with C++ build tools (needed for native module compilation)
 - **"Lua installation not found"**: Verify the Lua path contains a `bin` directory with `lua.exe`
 - **"LuaRocks installation not found"**: Ensure LuaRocks path contains `luarocks.exe`
-- **"Permission errors"**: Run PowerShell as Administrator if accessing restricted directories
 - **"Execution Policy"**: Run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` if script execution is blocked
 - **Package installation issues**: Ensure the custom tree directory is writable and the path is correctly specified